CLOVIS-AI/documents/category-theory.md

 With a similar definition, we can show that the categorical sum is a bifunctor as well (although there is only one value, it is still a mapping from two types to another type).

+##### Monoidal categories

+The categorical product has a 'neutral element': the terminal object.
+Because of this, the categorical product is a Monoidal category.

+Similarly, the categorical co-product is a Monoidal category with the initial object as a 'neutral element'.

+More generally, Monoidal categories have a tensor product (written ⨂), with a unit (written 1).

 ##### In Haskell

 ```haskell